 Book Recommendations For Your Enneagram Numbers

 Enneagram.
 So hot right now.
 (That should be read in the voice of Will Ferrrel’s Mugatu from Zoolander, of course.)
 Podcasts, Instagram accounts, my mom…everywhere I turn I’m hearing about the enneagram.
 You might be sick of it, but I’m not yet.
+(Then again, as you’ll probably quickly diagnose from my Instagram account and the rest of my blog, I’m a 4w5, so soul-searching=joy.)

 One of the things I like most about reading is that it’s the only way I can think of where you can be inside someone else’s head.
 You get to experience so many perspectives and live so many lives through reading in a way that even through the screen or conversation you don’t have in the same way.
 I think that’s the appeal of the enneagram and other personality typing systems for me, too: a chance to get a good peek into the way someone else experiences their world.